The Dead and the Gone: Characters

 Alex Morales: A 17-year-old Puerto Rican boy who is forced to care for Briana and Julie after the impact and blames himself for his supposed inability to help them.
 He attends a private school on a scholarship, and before the impact worked at a pizza place.

 Briana Morales (Bri): Alex's devoutly religious 14-year-old sister, who helps out with cooking and cleaning due to being better at them than him.
 Alex arranges for her to be sent to a convent in the country, where she can receive education and regular meals.
 She is brought back to New York some time later, having developed asthma due to the volcanic ash polluting the air.
 After this, Alex refuses to let her do anything around the house, forcing Julie to help.
 Because of her religious beliefs, she has faith that their parents are still alive and will return eventually.

 Julie Morales: Alex's youngest sister, who 12 years old and later turns 13.
 She stays with Alex when Bri leaves, and despite their differences, they become closer as they struggle to survive.
 She gets along well with Bri despite their different religious attitudes, and is close with Carlos.
 Despite Alex initially considering her to be a spoiled brat, she ultimately copes well with their situation.

 Father Mulrooney: The strict headmaster of Alex's private school.
-Alex finds him to be struct at first, but they become close over time, and Mulrooney later helps him and Julie escape the city.
+Alex finds him to be strict at first, but they become close over time, and Mulrooney later helps him and Julie escape the city.